MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/process1-initialization-failed-stop-error.md

 ---
-title:
+title: PROCESS1_INITIALIZATION_FAILED stop error after you upgrade to Windows 10 Version 1607
-description: Describes an issue that triggers a Stop error on a blue screen after you upgrade your system to Windows 10 Version 1607.
+description: Describes an issue that triggers a stop error on a blue screen after you upgrade your system to Windows 10 Version 1607.
 This issue occurs if you have Hitachi HIBUN installed.
-Workarounds are provided. ms.date: 12/07/2020 ms.prod-support-area-path: ms.technology: [Replace with your value] ms.reviewer:
+Workarounds are provided. ms.date: 12/07/2020
+author: Deland-Han
+ms.author: delhan
+manager: dscontentpm
+audience: itpro
+ms.topic: troubleshooting
+ms.prod: windows-client
+localization_priority: medium
+ms.reviewer: kaushika
+ms.prod-support-area-path: No Boot (not BugChecks) ms.technology: Performance
 ---
-# "PROCESS1_INITIALIZATION_FAILED" Stop error after you upgrade to Windows 10 Version 1607
+# PROCESS1_INITIALIZATION_FAILED stop error after you upgrade to Windows 10 Version 1607

+This article describes an issue that triggers a stop error on a blue screen after you upgrade your system to Windows 10 Version 1607.

-_Original product version:_ &nbsp; Windows 10, version 1607, all editions
+_Original product version:_ &nbsp; Windows 10, version 1607
 _Original KB number:_ &nbsp; 3083796

 ## Symptoms